-12. Share capital and share-based payments (continued)
+Notes to the Consolidated Financial Statements Share Capital and Share-based Payments (continued)

 Share capital

 Equity instruments, including preference shares, issued by the Company are recorded at the proceeds received.
 Incremental costs directly attributable to the issue of equity instruments are recognised as a deduction from equity, net of any tax effects.